nusserstudios/wptw4-beta-theme/readme.md

 Production files are located in the `/dist` folder.

-You will find the editable CSS and Javascript files within the `/assets` folder.
-SRC is where the build files are output to, if you change these, then the when you run `bun build` these files are recompiled, and your changes will be overwritten.
+You will find the editable CSS and Javascript files within the `/src` folder.
+SRC is where the build files are output to, if you change these, then the when you run `pnpm build` these files are recompiled, and your changes will be overwritten.

-Before you use your theme in production, make sure you run `bun build`.
+Before you use your theme in production, make sure you run `pnpm production`.

 ## NPM Scripts